 The main office of the department is located in 315 Health and Human Development East Building on the Penn State University Park campus.
+HDFS faculty are also housed in the Biobehavioral Health Building and the Hendrson Building.
 We have access to a wide variety of resources that facilitate undergraduate and graduate education including both University and college-wide research centers and resources.

 In summer 2015 we will be moving into a new building!!

 Research centers throughout the college provide leadership in fostering research in areas at the cutting edge of Health and Human Development.
 These centers often provide graduate students with research experiences, workshops, consultation, and access to visiting faculty.
 Currently, HDFS faculty direct three of these Centers.
 These include:

 - The Center for Healthy Aging (Dr. Martin Sliwinski, Director)

 - The Methodology Center (Dr. Linda Collins, Director)

 - The Prevention Research Center for the Promotion of Human Development (Dr. Ed Smith, Director)